Duugu/Sku/index.md

 ## Changes in Sku r27.8

 ### Core
-- All profession menus are overhauled and manually created, with reagents, difficult colors, etc.
+- All profession menus are overhauled and manually created, with reagents, colors for receipe level, etc.

 ## Changes in Sku Script (wow_menu) r2.9